-How to check if a date refers to a day in the past in JavaScript
+Check if a date is in the past in JavaScript

 I had this problem: I wanted to check if a date referred to a past day, compared to another date.